Environmental

 Above all else, in our quest for continuous improvements and innovations in efficient energy consumption, Hexcare has in place an internal Energy Savings Committee, comprising 14 staff and competent personnel from various departments, who meet at least once quarterly to review and promote responsible energy use within the Group, strengthening our long-term commitment towards Net Zero Carbon Emission 2050.

-The electricity yield from our solar panels in FYE2023 was 1958 MWh, of which 1,565 MWh was utilized at our plants and 393 MWh subsequently exported back to the national electricity grid, Tenaga National Berhad (“TNB”).
-Based on this preliminary data, the cost savings generated for year 2023 amounted to approximately RM455,000.
-Since commencement in FYE2022, we have effectively reduced a total of 1,693 metric ton (MT) of carbon dioxide (CO2) emission with the installation of the solar system.
+The electricity yield from our solar panels in FYE2024 was 2,476 MWh, of which 1,843 MWh was utilized at our plants and 633 MWh subsequently exported back to the national electricity grid, Tenaga National Berhad (“TNB”).
+Based on this preliminary data, the cost savings generated for year 2024 amounted to approximately RM528,000.
+Since commencement in FYE2024, we have effectively reduced a total of 3,324 metric ton (MT) of carbon dioxide (CO2) emission with the installation of the solar system.

 Solar Panels